MonarchTechnologies/workshop-1/README.md

 # workshop-1

 Welcome to MonarchTechnologies First Workshop Project adequately named Rise!
-Rise is going to be a Management Suite with builtin tools for designed for Project-Management and Team Coordination!
+Rise is going to be a Management Suite with builtin tools designed for Project-Management and Team Coordination!

 The First set of task for developing Rise are as follows :